 \section{Dynamics from $H$}

 ~~This is determined by the expectation values in the vector states of the observables.
-The latter in turn are classified by the eigenvalues of the superselection operators on the vector states.
-In a particular superselection sector, a complete set of commuting superselection operators( complete commuting set, CCS) are diagonal.
+The latter in turn are classified by the eigenvalues of the superselection operators for the vector states.
+In a particular superselection sector, a complete set of commuting superselection operators (CCS) are diagonal.

 ~~The CCS is an abelian subalgebra, preferably a maximal abelian subalgebra, of the Sky algebra with generators ${ Q(\Xi)}$.
-For example, in QED, the conventional choice for $Q(\Xi)$ is the multiple of the electric charge operator $Q$.
+For example, in QED, the conventional choice for $Q(\Xi)$ is the multiple of the electric charge operator $Q_N$.
 The test function $\Xi$ in this case goes to a constant on the celestial sphere $S^2$ ( with coordinates $\hat{x}$).

 ~~But it can also go to any smooth function of $\hat{x}$.
 Then the superselected operators become infinite dimensional.

 ~~In QCD and in non-abelian gauge theories, CCS is much richer.
 First we choose a CCS from the enveloping algebra of $SU(3)$ Lie algebra.
 That is spanned by its quadratic and cubic Casimir operators , a Casimir of an `isospin’ $SU(2) \in SU(3)$ , a `third component ‘ $I_3$ of its isospin and the hypercharge Y commuting with $I_3$.
 Then in addition to the above Casimirs, we can diagonalise the commuting Sky operators $Q(\tilde{\Xi})$ where $\tilde{\Xi}$ is a linear combination $I_3$ and $Y$ with coefficients becoming functions of $\hat{x}$ at infinity.